ethdmill/csv_to_sqlite/README.md

 The entire project was pretty linear, so I started with the CSV input.
 I was provided a CSV to use, so I based the program around that.
 I did not use a Scanner in an effort to keep things nice and tight, but for malleable user input, I would have implemented one that prompts the user for a database file name, an input file, a number of columns, and a delimiter symbol.

-Either way, it takes in the file, and then starts going through the data.
+Either way, it takes in the file, and then starts parsing through the data.
 My given CSV file used commas for delimiters, so I split the values by commas and stored the data in an ArrayList.

 In true "blink and you'll miss it" fashion, I found that some data *included* commas, so I had to make sure to use a regex to flatten the data with a split before iterating through it.
 Almost got me there!

 ### Get That Data Out of Here!

 I then implemented a function to parse out the invalid data.
-The CSV featured ten columns (A-J) that corresponded to general user data.
+The CSV featured ten columns (A-J) that corresponded to what I assumed what generalized user data points.
 Given the sheer amount of data present in the CSV (over 6000 rows!), I made the assumption that any row without a value stored for each column counted as invalid data, so part of my data-sorting method also checks to see if the data column count per row makes the cut.

 If it does, it's valid, and it gets added to an ArrayList, since array lengths in Java don't change.
 If it's invalid, it gets thrown into a new CSV by way of another method.
 See you later, you less-than-ten-column disasters!
 It is also important to mention that I made another assumption: that special characters in column J were supposed to be there, as the data appeared to be location names, and could have been the result of a foreign language.